realA10001986/Dash-Gauges/DIY/README.md

 The **model 142 VU-meters**, while perfectly usable electronically, are a bit smaller (4.25x3.9" vs 4.66x4.2") and look different on the back; their barrel is thicker (3.25" vs 2.78" in diameter), and the screws are not at the outer corners but closer to the barrel.
 There are special files in the [DIY/enclosure](/DIY/enclosure) folder for model 142 dimensions.
 Unfortunately, the barrel is so big that it does not allow for a simple hole for the "Empty" light; this must be done another way.

-If you can't find a model 49 VU-meter or consider the 142 too far off, you could try a Simpson voltmeter or ammeter (models 29, 39, 49, 59, or 79 fit size-wise).
+If you can't find a model 49 VU-meter or consider the 142 too far off, you could try a Simpson voltmeter or ammeter (models 29, 39, 49, 59, or 79 fit size-wise; ammeters should be in a range <25mA, otherwise they require a current higher than what the Control Board can provide).
 Many meters are for voltages/currents beyond what the Control Board can deliver, but often they can be modified: For instance, the **Simpson model 49 0-50V DC voltmeter** has a 50K resistor inside; if this resistor is bridged, the meter shows full scale at 0.0375V.
 With a 5K6 resistor it shows full scale at approx 5V, which is perfectly usable.
 But again: You need to compromise on the "Empty" light, since non-illuminated Simpson meters are too thin.

 Tested meter options and configuration: